'Innocence crystallised as absolute' for media personality accused of assaulting woman, says judge

 A judge has described a media personality accused of assaulting two people as being absolutely innocent after the charges were dropped.

-The serious assault charges against the man were earlier dismissed, the Herald revealed late last month.
+The serious assault charges against the man were earlier dismissed, the Herald revealed in January.

 The Herald then sought access to the court file but today Judge Russell Collins released his decision denying access to the documents.